How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 Step 2: Get your Roadworthy Certificate

 The roadworthy certificate is the first hurdle.
 You have to visit a mechanic and get it done.
 Fees range from $200-300, and it takes up to 2 hours to complete.
-Usual practise is to leave a vehicle with them, go away, and come back later in the day.
+Usual practice is to leave a vehicle with them, go away, and come back later in the day.
+That’s assuming your car doesn’t need much, though every time I’ve done it I’ve needed new tyres (usually a same day or next day process).

-The first hard part is getting an inspection appointment.
-Most centres are booked out for a week or two in advance.
+The first hard part is getting an inspection appointment at a mechanic.
+Most centrally loacted mechanics are booked out for a week or two in advance.

 Because most mechanics don’t have online booking portals, you have to call individual mechanics to ask for prices and availability.
 So, block out an hour of your day!